• Skip to primary navigation

 Mini muffins on a cooling rack.

-There's something so unique about making banana bread in a Crockpot, which is why is Crockpot Banana Bread is often my go-to recipe too for using up ripe bananas.
-For an elegant, but easy breakfast or brunch Croissant Bread Pudding is absolutely delicious.
-And of course here in Idaho, we love anything with potatoes and Classic Potato Rolls are a favorite in my house.
+Here are baking recipes I think also you'll enjoy.
+For an elegant but easy breakfast or brunch, Croissant Bread Pudding is absolutely delicious.
+And of course, here in Idaho, we love anything with potatoes and Classic Potato Rolls are a favorite in my house.

 Banana carrot muffins with oats on a cooling rack.